farwaali08/MechaCar_Statistical_Analysis/README.md

 The main objectives include the following:

 * Identifying the variables that best predict the prototype's fuel economy (in mpg)
-* Obtaining summary statistics on the PSI (pounds per square inch) of the suspension coils
+* Determining if the manufacturing process is consistent across all production lots
-* Determining if manufacturing lots are statistically different from the mean population
+* Determining if the manufacturing lots are statistically different from the mean population

 A proposal has also been prepared to conduct an additional study that compares the performance of the prototype against vehicles from other manufacturers.